wandyezj/Random/writings/thoughts/an_intro_to_api_design.md

 ### Shape

-Next, the API shape is defined: interfaces, classes, enums, methods.
+Next, the API shape is defined: interfaces, classes, enums, methods, etc...

 Ultimately the specific API shape is heavily influenced by the underlying model choosen for the API, architectural choices, and specific implementation language.